apache/spark/docs/sql-migration-guide-upgrade.md

 ## Upgrading From Spark SQL 2.4 to 3.0

-  - Since Spark 3.0, we upgraded the built-in Hive to 2.3 for hadoop-3.x.
+  - Since Spark 3.0, we upgraded the built-in Hive to 2.3 when enabling the Hadoop 3.2+ profile.
 This upgrade fixes some Hive issues:

      - [HIVE-6727](https://issues.apache.org/jira/browse/HIVE-6727): Table level stats for external tables are set incorrectly.